 Landscape Architecture Magazine Features Virginia Burt – Mind, Soul, Design

-Virginia Burt of Virginia Burt Designs has been featured in the March 2018 issue of Landscape Architecture Magazine.
+Virginia Burt of Virginia Burt Designs (VBD) has been featured in the March 2018 issue of Landscape Architecture Magazine.
 The magazine of the American Society of Landscape Architects.
 This feature article entitled; Mind, Soul, Design was written by Katarina Katsma, ASLA of the American Society of Landscape Architects and the article appears in the Foreground/Palette section (Page-62) .

 This article is a delightful look into the garden design philosophies of Virginia Burt.
 It is a journey from the very beginnings of Virginia’s career after graduating from the University of Guelph highlighting how Virginia’s healing garden designs emphasize both a psychological and emotional capacity to heal what ails us.